 - Will I do this privately?
 Tell others later?
 Invite others to an event?

-- Will this be a gathering or happen within another event?
+- Will this be a standalone event or part of another event?
 Where?
 When?

 - Light a memorial candle at the table or for several hours on a special day.